groupcincy/InvoiceLion/README.md

 ## Download

-The software is MIT licensed, so you are free to [download the latest release](https://github.com/Usecue/InvoiceLion/releases) of this software and install it on your own server.
+100% free and open souce (MIT licensed), so [grab the latest release](https://github.com/Usecue/InvoiceLion/releases) of this software and install it on your own server.

 ## Requirements